-Her artistic and academic interests are located between language, the visual arts, psychology and medicine.
+Her artistic and academic interests are located between language, visual arts, psychology, and medicine.
 She deals with the language aspect of communication – the relationship between words and their visual representations.
 She is focused on the phenomenon of the body as a text and storage of memories.
-The artist uses text of the body to talk about organic physicality as a continuous narration, the text “in process”.
-She is interested in the extreme states of the body, anatomy, inexpressible emotions, physical limitations and mental blockages.
+The artist uses text of the body to talk about organic physicality as a continuous narration, the text “in-process”.
+She is interested in the extreme states of the body, anatomy, inexpressible emotions, physical limitations, and mental blockages.

 She was awarded scholarships: of Polish Minister of Culture and National Heritage (2002, 2010, program “Young Poland” 2012), the Minister of Science and Information (2006-2008), Mayor of Poznań Town (2005), The Pollock-Krasner Foundation (2004-2005).
 In 2010 she received the award of National Centre of Culture for the best doctoral dissertation in cultural studies.

-Currently Dawidek has been conducting her PhD research at Slade School of Fine Art/UCL.
+Currently, Dawidek has been conducting her PhD practice-led research at Slade School of Fine Arts/UCL.